getgrav/grav-learn/pages/02.content/12.content-types/docs.md

     mime: text/calendar
 [/prism]

 This defines the `.ics` file extension as an `iCal` file with mime type: `text/calendar`.

+Then add its extension 'ics' to your `pages.types` list in `user/config/system.yaml`.
+Copy the list from `system/config/system.yaml` if you don't have this in your `system.yaml` already.
+After adding 'ics', it will look similar to:

+[prism classes="language-yaml line-numbers"]
+  types: [html,htm,xml,txt,json,rss,atom,ics]
+[/prism]

 Then all you need to do is provide the appropriate `.ical.twig` template to render any file you request of this type.